Citations to the OED

 5a.
 If the sentence, or the quotation, begins on one page and ends on the next, we need the page on which the word actually appears, not the page where you start quoting.

-Periodicals have their own bibliographical requirements.
+Magazines have their own bibliographical requirements.
 Again, these are in addition to the General Requirements given at the beginning of this page.

 2. The date of the issue you read.